uchenna-j-edeh/slate/source/index.html.md

 let max = api.kittens.get(2);
 ```

-> The above command returns JSON structured like this:
+> A sample of the JSON you can expect is displayed below:
 ```json
 {
   "id": 2,